 Cambria, Somerset attorneys to represent teens accused of terror plot

 Dec.
-15—Two teens charged on Friday with planning a school shooting at Westmont Hilltop Junior-Senior High School have attorneys, authorities said Tuesday.
+15—JOHNSTOWN, Pa. — Two teens charged on Friday with planning a school shooting at Westmont Hilltop Junior- Senior High School have attorneys, authorities said Tuesday.

-Logan J. Pringle, 17, of Conemaugh Township, Somerset County, and Preston R. Hinebaugh, 16, of Upper Yoder Township, face conspiracy to commit terrorism and related counts.
+Logan J. Pringle, 17, of Conemaugh Township, Somerset County, and Preston R. Hinebaugh, 16, of Upper Yoder Township, face charges of conspiracy to commit terrorism and related counts.

 Hinebaugh has hired Somerset attorney Matthew Zatko.

-Five weapons were sized from Hinebaugh's home.
-He is accused of allowing Pringle, a former student into the building.
+Five weapons were seized from Hinebaugh's home.
+He is accused of allowing Pringle, a former Westmont student, into the building.
 Pringle was barred by court order from being in the school.

 Upper Yoder Township police said Pringle has a history of threats and dangerous actions relative to Westmont Hilltop High School.
 It's alleged that both were in the planning stages of a school shooting.